Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/README.md

 The legacy of serial comms means that many existing VBA solutions are now time-expired with links to defunct web sites etc.

-A fresh start for 2022, based largely on Microsoft's Win32 API calls and documentation.
+New functions are a fresh start for 2022, based largely on Microsoft's Win32 API calls and documentation.

 Cloned from https://github.com/serialcomms/Serial-Ports-in-VBA-new-for-2022.git and modified for VBA6.